How did 4 All Humanity get started?

 What percentage "goes back" to the artisans?

 Our model is different than that of other social conscious businesses which are rooted in the "give-back" model.
 We do not "give back" a percentage to our artisans.
-Instead we are focused on providing people in vulnerable economic situations with the ability to gain financial freedom and security through dignified job creation.
+Instead we are focused on providing our artisans with the ability to gain financial freedom and security through dignified job creation.
 We pay our artisans up front for all the pieces that they create so that they have money for everyday life instead of waiting to be paid for their work once an item has been sold.

 Job creation is a founding principle for 4 All Humanity.
 It is the key to creating economic empowerment and security which strengthens families and communities.
 When you purchase from 4 All Humanity you are creating sustainable work for our artisans across the globe.